User Review( votes)

 (cf.Learn the 2 basic precautions before driving on wet roads.).

-The biggest enemy in analyzing the conditions of a car accident is time.
+Hint : The biggest enemy of a traffic accident is time.

 Make your ally!

-At this point it should be emphasized that the above reasonable reaction time is not always the same especially when driving at night. (cf. 5 Reasons why night driving is considered the weakest link at your helm) or while driving under the influence of alcohol (cf. 5 Truths about alcohol consumption that will make you think again before driving) where visibility is significantly reduced.
+At this point it should be emphasized that the above reasonable reaction time is not always the same especially when driving at night. (cf. 5 Reasons why night driving is considered the weakest link at your steering wheel) or while driving under the influence of alcohol (cf. 5 Truths about alcohol consumption that will make you think again before you drive) where visibility is significantly reduced.

 Even if the brakes of your vehicle are top notch as well as your tires if the correct safety distance is not observed, it is almost a given that you will stop at the rear bumper of the vehicle in front.